 Welcome to Colored Pencil Info!
 We are an online Colored Pencil information site.
-We provide information and color charts for artist quality colored pencils.
+We provide information for artist quality colored pencils.

 Interested in Holbein Colored Pencils?
 Please see the Holbein section for information about ordering open stock from Japan.